The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 The number of meals you get in each The Farmer’s Dog food pack depends on the size of the dog.
 A tiny 6lb dog may get 8 meals/4 days per pack, whild a big dog may only get one meal per package.
 They neatly label the correct portion size on each package, so you never need to look for the amount online.

-Since the Just Food for Dogs package sizes are standard, you might get partial meals (e.g. 2.5 meals per package), which means you’ll have to have an unopened food pack thawed and ready to serve.
+Since the Just Food for Dogs package sizes are one-size-fits-all, you might get partial meals (e.g. 2.5 meals per package), which means you’ll have to have an unopened food pack thawed and ready to serve.
 This fact may make food time less convenient than The Farmer’s Dog.

-Winner: The Farmer’s Dog
+Winner: The Farmer’s Dog (+1 point each)

 We chose The Farmer’s Dog because they label each package with the name of the dog and their respective portion size, so there’s no hunting down the correct portion or getting confused between dogs.
 Additionally, we liked that they give complete meals per package, even though there may be more than one meal, rather than partial meals, as may happen with Just Food for Dogs.